mclean game refuge logo

 Visit the McLean Game Refuge

 Since our beginning in 1932, we have welcomed visitors to the McLean Game Refuge to come and passively recreate within our forests and meadows.
 Senator McLean said he hoped the Game Refuge would be “a place where some of the things God made may be seen by those who love them as I love them and may find in them the peace of mind and body that I have found.”
-We honor his wishes today by offering over twenty miles of hiking trails and forest roads to accommodate the 20,000 visitations to our forests each year.
+We honor his wishes today by offering over twenty miles of hiking trails and forest roads to accommodate over 45,000 visitations to our forests each year.

-In order to maintain the integrity of our conservation work, the Trustees have established some rules by which visitors must abide while here at the Game Refuge (see full list of rules below).
+In order to maintain the integrity of our conservation work, the Trustees have established rules by which visitors must abide while here at the Game Refuge.
 These rules are primarily designed to reduce visitors’ impact on the plants and animals that we exist to protect.
 However, they are also intended to reduce the chance that one visitor’s recreation might negatively affect the recreation of another visitor.
-Please respect these rules while visiting and report unauthorized behavior to our Forest Office (860-653-7869).
-Visitors who cannot follow our rules will be required to leave the Game Refuge.

 Rules for Visiting the McLean Game Refuge

-Hours: sunrise to sunset, every day
+sunrise to sunset, every day

 Open to Public for Passive Recreation